A light recipe for Grilled Eggplant Spring Rolls, filled with crunchy zucchini, fresh herbs and more! Plus, a tasty peanut butter dipping sauce.

 - Whisk all of the ingredients together until completely smooth, you may need to warm up the peanut butter before doing this.
 Serve!

-These rolls would also go great with a sweet & sour-type sauce, or anything else that you prefer.
+These Grilled Eggplant Spring Rolls would also go great with a sweet & sour-type sauce, or anything else that you prefer.
 If you want to get a little fancier plating going, slice the rolls into 3 parts and place them cut-side up on a long plate; garnish with mint.

 Have a great week, everyone!